MrBenC88/HiddenClassicsRPG/README.md

 ## User Stories

 **Phase 1**:*End-user*
-- As the user, I want to be able to create a character with specific statistics.
+- As the user, I want to be able to create a character with a specific name.
+- As the user, I want to be able to choose a character class.
+- As the user, I want to be able to view my inventory.
 - As the user, I want to be be able to add items to my inventory.
-- As the user, I want to be able to collect texts and add it to my collection of texts.
+- As the user, I want to be be able to remove items to my inventory.
-- As the user, I want to be able to select a text in my collection and read its contents.
-- As the user, I want to be able to view my inventory.
+- As the user, I want to be be able to use items in my inventory.

 - As the user, I want to be able to view my stats.

+- As the user, I want to be able to view the in game shop and my balance.
 - As the user, I want to be able to make purchases.

+- As the user, I want to be able to select a text in my collection and read its contents.

+- As the user, I want to be able to make purchases.
 - As the user.
 I want to be able to select options to progress the story.

+- As the user, I want to be able to collect texts and add it to my collection of texts.